reduxjs/redux-toolkit/docs/usage/rtk-query/cached-data.md

 })
 ```

 For the example above, this tells RTK Query that after the `addPost` and/or `editPost` mutations are called and completed, any cache data supplied with the `'Post'` tag is no longer valid.
-If a component is currently subscribed to the cached data for a `'Post'` tag when the above mutations are called, it will automatically re-fetch in order to retrieve up to date data from the server.
+If a component is currently subscribed to the cached data for a `'Post'` tag after the above mutations are called and complete, it will automatically re-fetch in order to retrieve up to date data from the server.

 An example scenario would be like so:

 1. A component is rendered which is using the `useGetPostsQuery()` hook to subscribe to that endpoint's cached data
-2. The `/posts` request is fired off, and server responds with posts with IDs 1, 2 & 3.
+2. The `/posts` request is fired off, and server responds with posts with IDs 1, 2 & 3
 3. The `getPosts` endpoint stores the received data in the cache, and internally registers that the following tags have been provided:
    <!-- prettier-ignore -->
    ```js